Learning 3D-Gaussian Simulators from RGB Videos: Related work

 Graph neural networks (GNNs) introduce relational inductive biases well-suited for modeling the unstructured nature of particle systems.
-Early work \cite{sanchez-gonzalez_learning_2020, li2019particle} demonstrated that GNN-based PBS can fit trajectories across a range of physical phenomena.
+Early work \citep{sanchez-gonzalez_learning_2020, li2019particle} demonstrated that GNN-based PBS can fit trajectories across a range of physical phenomena.
 However, GNNs struggle with rigid bodies, where instantaneous velocity changes require long-range message passing across the entire graph in a single step.
-To address this, later works incorporate mesh structures \cite{pfaff2021learning, allen2022learnRigidDynamics} or signed distance functions (SDFs) \cite{rubanova2024sdfsim} to enforce object-level coherence.
-While effective in rigid-body settings, these methods do not generalize easily to deformable or fluid systems.
-Recent works \cite{saleh2024physics, whitney2024highdensity} suggest adding attention layers to efficiently pass information through the graph. \cite{wang2024del} move toward greater data efficiency by incorporating physics-inspired biases such as the Material Point Method, though limiting broad applicability and requiring small time deltas to simulate.
-To address temporal correspondence, \cite{whitney2023particlesimulators} introduces abstract temporal nodes, while \cite{whitney2024highdensity} combines GNNs with transformers to improve memory efficiency by processing and merging pairs of timesteps.
-However, the method is restricted to two-step horizons, as extending it requires training a separate model for each additional timestep.
-Typically, these GNN based methods rely on kNN within a fixed radius and hand-crafted features based on object associations and distances to define graph edges and edge features.
+To address this, later works incorporate mesh structures \citep{pfaff2021learning, allen2022learnRigidDynamics} or signed distance functions (SDFs) \citep{rubanova2024sdfsim} to enforce object-level coherence.
+Although effective in rigid-body settings, these methods do not generalize to deformable or fluid systems.
+Recent works \citep{saleh2024physics, whitney2024highdensity} suggest adding attention layers to efficiently pass information through the graph. \citep{wang2024del} move toward greater data efficiency by incorporating physics-inspired biases such as the Material Point Method, though limiting broad applicability and requiring small simulation timesteps.
+To address temporal correspondence, \citep{whitney2023particlesimulators} introduces abstract temporal nodes, while \citep{whitney2024highdensity} combines GNNs with transformers to improve memory efficiency by processing and merging pairs of timesteps.
+However, the method is restricted to two-step horizons, as it requires training a separate model for each additional timestep.
+Methods based on GNNs rely on kNN to define point connectivities within a fixed radius and hand-crafted features based on object associations and distances to define graph features.
 Message passing and spatial pooling via furthest-point-sampling (FPS) are then used to aggregate information for dynamics prediction.
-However, kNN and distance computations are expensive and take up 54\% of the forward time \cite{wu2024ptv3}, which limits scalability and prevents real-time forecasting.
-In contrast, we follow the design of \ptv \cite{wu2024ptv3}.
+However, kNN and distance computations are expensive and take up 54\% of the forward time \citep{wu2024ptv3}, which limits scalability and prevents real-time forecasting.
+In contrast, we follow the design of \ptv \citep{wu2024ptv3}.
 In \SplatSim, we trade off exact KNN neighborhood computation with space-filling curve–based ordering of particles and use sparse convolutions to encode relative positions, avoiding distance calculations.
-To scale temporally, we propose Temporal Merging with Grid Pooling to construct a hierarchical spatiotemporal, UNet-style Point Transformer for dynamics prediction, abandoning hand-crafted physics in favor of learned representations.
+To enable the processing of temporal point clouds, we propose Temporal Merging with Grid Pooling to construct a hierarchical spatiotemporal UNet-style Point Transformer for dynamics prediction.